 “Little wonder, perhaps, that Kant is so welcome to your sensibilities—good intentions are all that matter within that system of ethics, are they not?
 Why, they say the the bricks along Hell’s road are stamped with those two words: ‘good intentions.’
 For my own part, I have always paid greater heed to a journey’s terminus than its beginning.”

-“The beginning of one’s journey indelibly determines its terminus, fallen one,” Maldonato answers.
+“Where one begins a journey determines its terminus, fallen one,” Maldonato answers.
 “And we are all of us less than we strive to be.”

 Caroline: “There’s the seneschal I’ve come to know,” Caroline replies quietly.

 “The ill-informed see him as the velvet glove to soften Augusto’s iron fist, don’t they?
 Ah, they are but different faces to the same coin, my dear.
 Men of duty, resolved to do what needs to be done.
 Men who justify their actions through the ever-present specter of a worse alternative.
 Men unwavering in their convictions, who would sooner break than bend… men who expect the impossible of their children, and punish those children for failures instigated by their parents.”

 “They are a perfect match for one another, are they not?
 And the city’s Cainites declare them so different.”

 “Am I to be slain now, seneschal, for some failing?
 Association with some ‘deplorable’ being to your sensitivities?
 Am I another failed project?”

 GM: “Your fate remains within your own power to determine, Miss Malveaux, as it always has.”